alexpmorris/dipfs/README.md

 NOTE: The version of dokan I used works on on older Windows systems (pre Win7), but may not work on newer ones.
 I first tried using dokany, but it blocks installation on older Windows systems.

 However, it shouldn't be too hard to get it to work using the newer DLLs as well.
-In fact, you can try installing the version that works for you, update dokan.dll, and see it it works.
+In fact, you can try installing the version that works for you, update dokan.dll, and see if it works.